Homeland Security chief says travelers with no REAL ID can fly for now, but with likely extra steps

 REAL ID is a federally compliant state-issued license or identification card that Homeland Security says is a more secure form of identification.
 It was a recommendation by the 9/11 Commission and signed into law in 2005.

 The commission recommended the government set security standards for state-issued driver’s licenses and IDs.
-It was supposed to be rolled out in 2008 but implementation has been repeatedly delayed.
+It was supposed to be rolled out in 2008.
+But the implementation has been repeatedly delayed.

 Besides needing a REAL ID to fly domestically, people will also need one to access certain federal buildings and facilities.